 Quick Self-Care Tips

-• 1Try a low-histamine diet for 2-4 weeks
+• 1Try low-histamine diet

 • 2Eat fresh foods (histamine increases with aging)

-• 5Consider DAO supplements before meals
+• 4Consider DAO supplements

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.